-Try to avoid adding too much of this paint to the clay because the more water gets entrapped within the clay the harder it will be getting rid of it.
+Try to avoid adding too much of this paint to the clay because the more water gets entrapped within the clay the harder it will be to get rid of it.

 When you are satisfied with the color, leave the clay out in the open so that the water can evaporate.

 Water takes much much longer to evaporate than alcohol, so let your clay dry for at least 2 or even 3 days.
-Knead the clay every know and then.
+Knead the clay every now and then.